metrumresearchgroup/pkgr/integration_tests/guide.md

 provide common use-cases of pkgr.
 You can find more details in the `guide.md` files within each folder.

+For the time being, these environments are meant to be used for manual testing as a way to help sanity-check any changes.

 ## Quick setup
 * To quickly set your tests to a basic-state, set your working directory to `pkgr/integration_tests` and run `make test-setup`.
 Please note: